dotnetcore/CAP/README.md

 **In Business Logic Service**

-If your subscription method is not in the Controller,then your subscribe class needs to implement `ICapSubscribe` interface:
+If your subscription method is not in the Controller, then your subscribe class needs to implement `ICapSubscribe` interface:

 ```c#